David-UniNA/OMICSdataPIPELINE/README.md

 - [hairpin.fa](https://www.mirbase.org/download/hairpin.fa) contains Fasta sequences of all miRNA hairpins.
 - [mature.fa](https://www.mirbase.org/download/mature.fa) contains Fasta sequences of all mature miRNA sequences.

-For the presented case, the results show 63% mapping and 8 reads per million (RPM).
+For the presented case (SRR5224202), the results show a mapping of 62% and 10 reads per million (RPM).
 You can browse the A375 folder for the quantification outcome.

 ---